The Automatic Lofts History

-Listed on the National Register of Historic Places as the “Automatic Electric Company” building, The Automatic Lofts offer students urban loft living in the heart of Chicagos West Loop.
-To see the Automatic Electric Company in the NRHP list, download it on the National Park Service website.
+Listed on the National Register of Historic Places as the “Automatic Electric Company” building, The Automatic Lofts offer students urban loft living in the heart of Chicago's West Loop.
+Fore more on the Automatic Electric Company in the NRHP list, check out the National Park Service website.

 Our stunning furnished lofts in downtown Chicago are specifically designed to fuel creativity by blending the building’s history with modern touches.
 Students and graduates hailing from several of Chicago’s popular institutions, like the University of Illinois and the Illinois Institute of Art, choose The Automatic Lofts for its spectacular high ceilings, unique layouts, and exquisite artwork.

 Like Western Electric, another industry-leading telephone equipment manufacturer located in the Chicago area, Automatic Electric spent most of its history as a subsidiary of another company.
 In 1889, a Kansas City resident named Almon B. Strowger invented an automatic telephone switch.
 In 1891, Joseph B. Harris of Chicago convinced Strowger to move to Chicago, and the Strowger Automatic Telephone Exchange was established.
 In 1901, the company changed its name to Automatic Electric and opened a six-story plant on Chicago's West Side.